cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 # FAQ & Troubleshooting

+### General Suggestions

+- Adjust [`excludeRecentSearch` `excludeOlder` and `searchCadence`](./daemon.md#set-up-periodic-searches) to reduce searching indexers needlessly.
+- If cross-seed runs continuously with an [`rssCadence`](./options.md#rsscadence), consider reducing the frequency of, or eliminating, searching via [`searchCadence`](./options.md#searchcadence).
+RSS is capable of catching all releases if ran 24/7.
+- The log files in `/logs` - specifically `verbose.*.log` - are your friend.
+If you experience undesired results from `cross-seed`, look to these files first for indicators of why `cross-seed` performed the way it did.

 ### What can I do about `error parsing torrent at http://…`?

 This means that the Prowlarr/Jackett download link didn't resolve to a torrent file.
 It's